Metabolism and degrowth

 A manifesto for the future

-The research culminates in a manifesto for Schaarbeek-Vorming.
-This is not a traditional architectural blueprint, but an inspiring, long-term urban-landscape vision.
-By translating their findings into a visually compelling statement, the next generation of city-makers defines their critical standpoint on how we can live, work, and move in a post-growth urban environment.
+By translating their findings into a spatial proposition, students define a critical standpoint on how we can live, work, and move in a post-growth urban environment.